webplatform/docs/concepts/accessibility/market/index.md

 ---
-title: The market for web accessibility
+title: 'The market for web accessibility'
 notes:
   - Stub
 readiness: 'Not Ready'